Thursday, September 21, 2017

 Quick Chili

 This family favourite came about during a moment of panic.
 I was told that my daughter had signed me up to bring chili to the high school football game.
 And I needed to bring it in within one hour!
 I threw together some ingredients and it became a hit!
 Afterward, I was asked to bring this every home game.
+Feel free to try some of our other favourite chili recipes.
+We have a variation of this one, a healthy version, a sweet maple chili and a delicious white chicken chili.

 Quick Chili